PennLINC/PennLINC.github.io/docs/CommonMethods/mri_processing.md

 This page summarizes the acquisitions we tend to use, as well as the processing tools we use for each.

+We almost exclusively acquire our data on a 3T Siemens Prisma MRI scanner.

 ## Table of Contents
 {: .no_toc .text-delta }